isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

     1. In the properties explorer, expand the SUBMISSION accordion and set a Submit Action for the adaptive form.
 Your form is ready to be used in a react app.

-    1. To render the form,

-       * Hosted on your local development machine:
+    1. To render the form, hosted on your local development machine:

           1. Open the `[Archetype project]\ui.frontend.react.forms.af\.env` file and set the path of form.
 For example, /content/forms/af/contact